tkrose/gatewayAPI/README.md

 # gatewayAPI
-A sample gateway API in preparation for OpenProv
+A sample gateway API deployable on OpenShift in preparation for OpenProv